Obama to attend memorial for victims of Texas plant explosion

-On Wednesday, an American flag was raised and a bugler played taps in a memorial service at the blast site.
+On Wednesday, an American flag was raised and a bugler played taps at a memorial service at the blast site.
 A few miles away, one of the victims, Kenneth "Luckey" Harris Jr., was laid to rest.
 Harris, a 52-year-old Dallas firefighter who lived in West, was one of 10 first responders who died.

 Hundreds of firefighters from Dallas and other areas surrounding West came for the funeral, the first to be held for a first responder killed.

 Firefighters lined the sidewalk as Harris' flag-draped coffin was carried out and loaded into the back of a Dallas firetruck to be carried to the cemetery.
-Bagpipes played as the coffin proceeded through the crowd.
+Bagpipes played as the coffin went through the crowd.

 The investigation continues

 Left is a crater nearly 100 feet wide and 10 feet deep that was once the site of a building.
 The crater is now filled with mangled metal and crumbs of mortar.
-Concrete chunks -- some the size of shopping carts -- are strewn hundreds of yards away from the blast site.
+Concrete chunks, some the size of shopping carts, are strewn hundreds of yards away from the blast site.